How to sell and buy a house at the same time

 Master the timing of buying a new home while selling your old one

 Juggling the sale of one home and purchase of another simultaneously is overwhelming without proper planning.
 If you don’t time it right, you can end up with either no home or too many.
 We put this guide together to help you understand the factors that streamline these processes.
-After you read this guide, talk to your realtor or financial advisor to decide how best to move forward so you can get into your new home and out of your old one on schedule.
+Work with your mortgage lender to time closing on your new home with selling your current home.

 In an ideal situation, you’d close on your new home a few days before finalizing the sale of your old one.
 But hold-ups are common, and market fluctuations are unpredictable, so it’s realistic to expect one or both sales to lag.